saucelabs/sauce-school/codelabs/Module5_SeleniumJava.md

 ## 5.05 Grouping Tests
 Duration: 0:08:00

 In order to get the most out of your tests, you'll want a way to break them up into relevant, targeted chunks.
 Running tests in smaller groupings (along with parallel execution) will help keep test run times to a minimum and help you quickly sift through test results and target your tests.
+It also allows you to run different groups of tests for different purposes.

 In order to do this with Java, you will need to use categories: _Shallow, Deep,_ and _All_.
 Shallow tests are equivalent to smoke (or _sanity_) tests.
 These should pass before you can consider running the deep tests.
 Running the _All_ interface will run all the tests in your suite.